 - Tremella also helps supports the immune system, cellular health, lungs, kidneys, and liver.*

-- Tremella is traditionally used to promote healthy skin, support healthy memory, support metabolism, and promote natural bone health.*
+- Tremella is traditionally used to promote healthy skin, support cognitive function, support metabolism, and promote natural bone health.*

 Turkey Tail (Trametes versicolor)

 - Turkey Tail makes the list of best mushrooms for health because it may offer support for the GI tract.*

 - It grows on evergreen trees in temperate forests around the world.

 - Turkey Tail is traditionally used to help support the liver and immune system.*

 Did you enjoy reading about the best mushrooms for health?* If so, you’ll love our best-selling Daily 10 — it just so happens to contain every single one of the best mushrooms for health.* It comes in tincture form and is made with 100% organic mushroom fruiting bodies — no mycelium, fillers, grains or fluff!